 - Optional: A letter of recommendation and certificate at the end of your volunteer time

 The butterfly farm is a rainforest conservation and environmental education project in Puerto Jimenez on the Osa Peninsula.
 The project is located on around 2 hectares of restored secondary forest that includes a 25×35 meter enclosed butterfly habitat and botanical gardens.
-The butterfly enclosure is not yet stocked with butterflies as the project is still developing the gardens and treehouse platforms (as of June 2017).
+The butterfly enclosure is now stocked with butterflies.

 The gardens include an extensive collection of plants that attract butterflies and wildlife, medicinal plants, and food crops that have been ecologically integrated into the forest habitat.

 A major focus of the project is butterflies (order Lepidoptera) because of their importance to the rainforest ecosystem.
 Many butterfly species are at risk of population collapse due to loss of habitat, pollution, and climate change.
 By actively protecting and educating about butterflies, all the rainforest benefits.
 Butterflies are widely loved and it is easy to understand why they need protection, which makes them a great topic to lead in to teach about biodiversity and the complex relationships in the environment that support a healthy forest.